6hundred9/6hundred9/README.md

 - 👀 I’m interested in LUA coding
 - 🌱 I’m currently learning coding on roblox
 - 📫 How to reach me
- - Discord: དΔØŜཌ BOB IS MAD#2770
+ - Discord: BOB IS HAPPY#2770